desihub/imaginglss/docs/install.rst

 DR2 at NERSC
 ------------

-ImagingLSS has been prepackaged for DR2 at Edison in the following locations:
+ImagingLSS has been prepackaged for DR2 at Edison in the following locations.

+These commands will work in JupyterHub: https://jupter.nersc.gov .

 .. code-block:: python